Technology

 The Community-based Model

-With queen conch being one of the most culturally significant fishery species in the Caribbean, it is necessary that students and community members learn about the importance of this species from all angles: economic, social, and ecological.
-There are many communities that were established in the Caribbean, and are here today, because of the conch fishery.
-The protection and longevity of the queen conch population is a nation-wide priority for The Bahamas, and aquaculture and restoration are one of the solutions that can help support the species, the ecosystem, and the people who depend on the fishery.
+With queen conch being one of the most culturally significant fishery species in the Caribbean, it is essential that students and community members understand its importance from economic, social, and ecological perspectives.
+Many Caribbean communities were founded—and still exist today—because of the conch fishery.
+Protecting and sustaining queen conch populations is therefore a national priority for many countries, and aquaculture and restoration offer promising solutions to support the species, the ecosystem, and the people who rely on the fishery.

-Developing a capacity-building program using queen conch aquaculture and restoration as a blueprint communities will gain the training and confidence needed to help them become the marine scientists, conservationists, eco-preneurs, and leaders that will spearhead the growth of the blue economy in their own country.
+By developing a capacity-building program that uses queen conch aquaculture and restoration as a blueprint, communities gain the training, skills, and confidence needed to become the marine scientists, conservationists, eco-preneurs, and leaders who will help drive the growth of the blue economy within their own countries.